- newly created objects,

 Objects are automatically created on the remote site if necessary.
 Requests to remove non-existing objects are silently ignored.
 All object attributes, including timeouts, LRU behavior, and dependency relationships are replicated to the remote site.
-However, object timeouts are reset to their initial value upon arrival at a remote site.

 Object replication is unidirectional.
 The GeoServer option is configured to send objects to a remote SOSS store.
 In order to receive updates from the remote farm, the GeoServer option must be configured on the remote store to send object updates to the local store.

 To avoid adding latency to local access requests, object replication completes asynchronously with respect to local updates.
 If a client application updates an object on the local store and then attempts to retrieve the updated object at the remote store, it cannot be assured that the retrieved object contains the latest update.
 (This race condition is inherent to asynchronous replication.)
 As such, client applications must provide their own means of synchronizing updates when simultaneously accessing multiple sites.
 This situation can occur in web applications that use a global load balancer to direct requests to web server farms at multiple sites.

 The GeoServer option does not support cascading data replication, for example replicating objects from site A to B and then forwarding site A’s objects to site C. Objects sent to a remote site are tagged to disallow further replication upon their arrival at the remote site.
 To replicate objects from site A to sites B and C, configure site A to replicate objects directly to both sites B and C. Details on configuring the GeoServer option can be found in the section Configuring the GeoServer Option.